ZarnackGroup/racoon_clip/docs/all_options.rst

    racoon_clip crosslinks --configfile <your_configfile> --infiles <your_input_files> --barcodes-fasta <your_barcode_file.fasta>
    racoon_clip peaks --configfile <your_configfile> --infiles <your_input_files> --barcodes-fasta <your_barcode_file.fasta>

-You can also check for the commandline parameters with
+You can also check the command-line parameters with

 .. code:: commandline